Vishvarani Wanigasekera

 Inherent variability in subjective pain reports and the expectation driven effects on pain reports make assessment of analgesics efficacy challenging especially during analgesic drug development.

 Using functional neuroimaging I study the analgesic modulation of neural mechanisms that underpin nociception, central sensitisation and pain processing.
 I work with a range of analgesics including the intravenous opioid remifentanil.
 My work is targeted at improving early analgesic drug development processes by using mechanism based disease models to demonstrate analgesic modulation of the pain and nociception related neural activity.
-My work also aims to understand the neurological basis of expectation related effects in a double-blind randomised randomised clinical trial setting.
-My interests also extend to understanding the how prior experience of aversive perceptions in patients impact therapeutic interventions.
+This work aims to validate neuroimaging as a biomarker for early analgesic drug development.
+Within this frame work this research also aims to understand the neurological basis of expectation related effects in a double-blind randomised clinical trial setting.

 Key publications